omniosorg/omnios-extra/doc/sync-upstream.md

 ## Create a pull request

 Use the Github web-interface to create a pull request from the new upstream-merge branch to the master.
-Take care to change the _base fork_ value to _omniosorg/master_ as it will default to the upstream OmniTI repository.

 * Include the `mail_msg` file from the test build;
 * Review the list of commits included in this merge and include any which